-Financial instruments of the Association consist of cash, investments, accounts receivable, due from related party and accounts payable and accrued liabilities.
+Financial instruments of the Association consist of cash, investments, accounts receivable, due from AB2030 due from related party and accounts payable and accrued liabilities.

 Unless otherwise noted, it is management's opinion that the Association is not exposed to significant interest rate, currency, credit, liquidity or market risks arising from its financial instruments and the carrying amount of the financial instruments approximate their fair value.
+There have been no material changes in the financial instrument risk exposures from the previous year.